 An Unbiased Review Of Best-Rated Cast Iron Skillet On The Market

-Cast iron is the toughest material cookware has ever had.
+Cast iron cookware is one the toughest material ever created for cooking.
 Cookware made from this material is virtually indestructible and some manufacturers say that it boosts the nutritional value of food by enabling a slow breakdown of enzymes.

 Cast iron has been with us for ages.
 It dates back two thousand years ago when the first kitchenware was made using iron.
 The choice of material was favored owing to its ability to stand high temperatures.
 When you think about it, cast iron is not sophisticated.
 It was just a means for the older generations in the 20th century to make cookware that would serve their needs.